 Greetings ZIMBOCASH friends Lots of things are going on right now and ZIMBOCASH is growing in momentum.
 We’ve had a large number of applications to the ZIMBOCASH Ambassador program – we’ve closed applications for now.
 We are doing a roadshow in the next few weeks...read more

 Hi ZIMBOCASH friends Our press release went out today.
 You can find it below: Can the Zimbabwe currency situation be solved using innovative technology?
 Zimbabwe has been ravaged by price increases and shortages of basic commodities such as fuel.
 A new technology...read more

 Hi ZIMBOCASH friends Happy new year!
 We hope you have had a great festive season.
 ZIMBOCASH is gaining in momentum.
 It is clear in our mind what we’d like to achieve – we want a decentralised currency for Zimbabwe that is fixed in supply and available to all...read more

 Hi ZIMBOCASH community Our sign-up process is in full swing.
 One of the most common bits of feedback we have had is: “I don’t understand how I can get something for nothing”.
 We talked briefly about this in our previous fireside chat but it’s worth a deeper dive.
 To...read more

-Hi ZIMBOCASH community Well, here we are, 12 days into the three-month sign-up of a movement that has the potential to transform Zimbabwe!
+Hi ZIMBOCASH community Well, here we are, 12 days into a movement that has the potential to transform Zimbabwe!
 We’ll be sending you an email regularly to keep you informed of the progress – we call these fireside chats.
-We’ll talk about our...read more
+We’ll talk about our heart for ZIMBOCASH, let...read more